 Frequently Asked Questions

-Q. What is the most competitive course at NDU?
+Q: What is the most competitive course at NDU?

-A. Medicine and Surgery (MBBS) is the most competitive, followed closely by Nursing Science, Law, Pharmacy, and Engineering.
+A: Medicine and Surgery (MBBS) is the most competitive, followed closely by Nursing Science, Law, Pharmacy, and Engineering.

-Q. Can I change my course after admission?
+Q: Can I change my course after admission?

-Q. Does NDU accept a combination of WAEC and NECO?
+Q: Does NDU accept a combination of WAEC and NECO?

-A. Yes, NDU accepts a maximum of two sittings for O’level results for most courses.
+A: Yes, NDU accepts a maximum of two sittings for O-level results for most courses.

-Q. Is Nursing Science a competitive course at NDU?
+Q: Is nursing science a competitive course at NDU?

-A. Extremely, due to high demand and clinical space limitations, the cut off mark for Nursing is usually significantly higher than the general university average.
+A: Extremely, due to high demand and clinical space limitations, the cut off mark for nursing is usually significantly higher than the general university average.

-Q. Does NDU offer postgraduate programs?
+Q: Does NDU offer postgraduate programmes?

-Q. What is the duration for a Law degree?
+Q: What is the duration for a law degree?